 Again if you have a few varieties of pellets for barbeque, smoking, or warming up, you can keep them separately in an organized way.

 Open the pellet bags only when you are going to use them.
-Do not pour the bags into the container if you do not have a plan to use it now.
+Do not pour the bags into the container if you do not have a plan to use them now.

 One of the best ways to ensure the longevity of the pellets is to only open the pack when you’re ready to use them.
 Don’t put them into containers for the sake of it.

 If you have kept the wood pellets for a long time and hesitate to use them, do a little test first.
 Break a wood pellet in half and notice whether it breaks clean or crumbles.
-If it crumbles do not use it for the cooking otherwise you will spoil your dish too.
+If it crumbles, do not use it for cooking; otherwise, you will spoil your dish too.

 If you handle the pellets roughly while storing or using them, they can break into pieces or flakes that will become nothing but useless dust.

 Whatever the season is, store the pellet containers in the driest place of your home or outdoors.
 The room should be well-ventilated too.

 If your area has a high humidity percentage, you have to use dehumidifying equipment in the garage, basement, or storeroom.

 - Always Keep The Pellet Bags Off The Floor

 Always store the pellet bags off the ground/floor.
 Though you may assure that some places of your home are always dry, water will not take time to reach under your pellet bags and soak them, especially if you have children or pets.